Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Ichiraku Ramen Real-World Origins

-The most famous food element in Naruto—Ichiraku Ramen—has a documented real-world inspiration that connects primarily to Fukuoka, not Tokyo.
+Ichiraku Ramen — Naruto's most famous food element — has a documented real-world inspiration that connects primarily to Fukuoka, not Tokyo.
 However, understanding this connection enriches any Tokyo pilgrimage visit.

 Fukuoka Origin Location: Ichiraku Ramen, Kyusankai University Area (closed 2014)